 Source: Magdalena Kozena official website.
 Edited.

 Dagmar Peckova is one of the most requested renowned mezzo-sopranos.
 Following two years of work at Dresden's Opera Studio, she was engaged in 1987 as a soloist by the Semper Opera in the same city.
 A year after, Dagmar Peckova became a soloist at the Berlin Staatsoper.
 Dagmar Peckova is currently a guest soloist at many European leading opera houses such as those of Stuttgart, Berlin, Basel, Paris, London, Prague.
 On these stages Dagmar Peckova has created a gallery of major parts of the world opera literature (Carmen, Cherubino, Rosina ad.).
 As a concert singer Dagmar Peckova demonstrates her art in a broad repertoire ranging from classical music to works by major contemporary composers.
 Her British debut recital at Wigmor Hall (1995) was well received, critics there hailing her as a true Mahlerian.
 Dagmar Peckova is a frequent guest of the Czech Philharmonic, she has accompanied the orchestra on its tours in Japan, South Korea and Hong-Kong with a conductor Jiri Belohlavek as well as on an English tour under the baton of Libor Pesek.

 Source: MusicaBona.
 Edited.

-Among other soloists there are following artists participating in Smetana's Litomysl International Open-air Opera Festival 2008:
+Please meet other artists and ensembles participating in Smetana's Litomysl International Open-air Opera Festival 2009: